Advancement In Technology Is Driving The Cold Chain Logistics Industry

 In addition, Frigologix, a market leader in controlled temperature storage, was purchased by Stockhabo in June 2021.
 As a result of the acquisition, three new sites were added to the Stockhabo network in Belgium: Herk-de-Stad, Lommel, and another in France: Val-de-Meuse.
 With this acquisition, the total capacity of Stockhabo increased to 235,000 pallet positions with a potential increase in cash flow and profits.

-To sum up, the cold chain logistics industry is a fast-growing market driven by technological innovation and evolving consumer needs.
+To sum up, the global cold chain logistics market is a fast-growing market driven by technological innovation and evolving consumer needs.
 As more industries recognize the value of temperature management in maintaining product performance and safety, there will be more innovation and improvements in the market.

 David Correa